stackbit-projects/tribetelco-3061c/content/pages/communities.md

     background: gray
     title: Communities
     subtitle: >-
-      TribeTelco partners with the following Communities that you can support by
+      TribeTelco partners with the following Communities that you can support by having your
     pricing_plans:
       - title: Small
         subtitle: 3GB Data